AegisSSC/Football/Vocabulary/Defense Vocabulary/Pass Rush Lane.md

-Pash Rush Lanes are numbered into Even and Odds
+Pass Rush Lanes are numbered into Even and Odds

-Responsibilies Differ from Even and Odd Techniques.
+Responsibilities Differ from Even and Odd Techniques.
 On Even Techniques, you have 2 [[Gap Assignments]] Responsibilities [[Two Gap Technique]]
 On Odd Techniques, you have 1 [[Gap Assignments]] Responsibilities